 That's what's implied.
 And it's those things that Luke records for us in the Book of Acts.
 That's what the Book of Acts is all about.
 This is going to be your next filling on your outline.
 The Book of Acts is about all that Jesus continued to do and teach.

 It's about all that Jesus continued to do and teach.
-Now, I don't know about you, but I have some questions at this .3 of them, to be exact.
-Number one, if Jesus began things in Luke and then continued those same things in Acts, was there anything that Jesus actually finished during his earthly life, or was it all left open ended?
+Now, I don't know about you, but I have some questions about this - three of them, to be exact.
+Number one, if Jesus began things in Luke and then continued those same things in Acts, was there anything that Jesus actually finished during his earthly life, or was it all left open-ended?
 Two, what are the things that Jesus did and taught specifically?
 What did Jesus specifically do and teach in the Book of Luke that we see him continue to do and teach in the Book of Acts?

-He finished big time stuff in a big time way.
+He finished big-time stuff in a big-time way.
 The Bible tells us that Jesus finished all that the Father gave him to do.
 In what's known as his high priestly prayer.
-In John 17, Jesus prayed these words to the Father in verses four.
+In John 17, Jesus prayed these words to the Father in verse four.
 They're on your outline, Jesus says, I have glorified you on the Earth by coveting the work you gave me to do.